UBC-DSCI/introduction-to-datascience-python/source/intro.md

 The result is shown in Figure \@ref(fig:barplot-mother-tongue-labs).
 This is already quite an improvement!
-Let's tackle the next major issue with the visualization in Figure \@ref(fig:barplot-mother-tongue-labs): the overlapping x axis labels, which are currently making it difficult to read the different language names.
+Let's tackle the next major issue with the visualization in Figure \@ref(fig:barplot-mother-tongue-labs): the vertical x axis labels, which are currently making it difficult to read the different language names.
 One solution is to rotate the plot such that the bars are horizontal rather than vertical.
 To accomplish this, we will swap the x and y coordinate axes: